aws/rolesanywhere-credential-helper/README.md

 `swtpm` over to run in UNIX socket mode.

 ##### Guidance
-Once you have initialized the TPM appropriately, you can create a primary key in the owner hierarchy.
+If you haven't already initialized your TPM's owner hierarchy yet, it is recommended that you configure it with a password that has high entropy, as there are no dictionary attack protections for it.

+Once you have initialized the TPM's owner hierarchy, you can create a primary key in it.
 Using one of the utility programs that comes with the IBM TSS (you can find more information about it in the previous section), create this primary key:

 ```
-tsscreateprimary -hi o -ho 80000000 -hp 81000001 -ecc nistp256 -pwdk ${TPM_PRIMARY_KEY_PASSWORD}
+tsscreateprimary -hi o -ecc nistp256 -pwdk ${TPM_PRIMARY_KEY_PASSWORD}
 ```

 This will create a primary key in the TPM owner hierarchy, with a key password of `${TPM_PRIMARY_KEY_PASSWORD}`.
-If the owner hierarchy in your TPM has a password, you can specify it through the `-pwdk` option.
+If the owner hierarchy in your TPM has a password (as noted before, it is recommended to use a high entropy password for it), you can specify it through the `-pwdk` option.

 Next, you can make that primary key persistent (it was created as transient above):
 ```